Welcome to Ani

 The guide is comprised of a series of fun, skype friendly, English activities that make teaching & learning English fun & easy

 The Ani English activities are aligned with and reinforce what Students are learning in English class at school

 The guide is centered around giving Students the opportunity to practice speaking and conversing in English

 The guide provides Coaches the flexibility to help Students with their English homework or any other element of English they’re struggling with

-Ani was founded in September 2015 by siblings Ray and Mel Nazloomian, 2 Armenians born and raised in Australia who were startled by the fact that only 4% of Armenians today could speak fluent English.
+Ani was founded in late 2015 by siblings Ray and Mel Nazloomian, 2 Armenians born and raised in Australia who were startled by the fact that only 4% of Armenians today could speak fluent English.
 Knowing how important speaking fluent English was in an increasingly globalized world they were interested in exploring how modern technology could be leveraged to mobilize the 9m+ Armenians around the world to help improve English proficiency in Armenia.
 They soon met Gevorg & Lilit, both from Yerevan who had recently struggled with this very thing – they knew how important English was to their futures, they wanted to improve their English, but couldn’t easily or affordably access resources to make this a reality.
 Together, Ray, Mel, Gevorg & Lilit set out on a journey to create a simple, scalable, powerful platform which they hope will mean that every Armenian student can speak fluent English by 2025.
 In 2019, AGBU saw the power of the program and decided take Ani into it’s arms and help realize the full vision of Ani.